temporalio/samples-typescript/README.md

   - fakeProgress (tbc)
   - cancellableFetch (tbc)
   - [**Dependency Injection**](https://github.com/temporalio/samples-node/tree/main/activities-dependency-injection): This sample shows how to share dependencies between activities, for example when you need to initialize a database connection once and then pass it to multiple dependencies.
+- [**Cron Workflows**](https://github.com/temporalio/samples-node/tree/main/cron-workflows): how to schedule a cron job with Temporal.
 - [**Child Workflows**](https://github.com/temporalio/samples-node/tree/main/child-workflows)
 - **Timers**:
   - The [**progress example**](https://github.com/temporalio/samples-node/tree/main/progress) demonstrates how to use the `sleep` function from `@temporalio/workflow`.